cliftonh02/ruby-oop-inheritance/readme.md

   <summary><strong>Why did we place an <code>@</code> in front of our variables?
 How else could we have written our variables?</strong></summary>
   <br/>

-  `@` indicates that we are defining an instance variable, which is a value that is accessible anywhere inside a given instance of a class.

-  The different types of variables we can use are...

   **Local:** normal variable name, limited in scope and used for temporary values.

   **Instance:** starts with `@`, used to store attributes for a given instance and can be used in any instance method.